-The Audit Committee reviews the internal audit reports to assess the effectiveness and adequacy of the risk management and internal control system, for reporting of its finding to the Board.
-During the year, the Audit Committee was of the view that there were no material or significant losses arising from the weaknesses in risk management system and internal control of the Group.
-The Group had incurred RM50,600 for Internal Audit fees during the financial year.
+The AC reviews the internal audit reports to assess the effectiveness and adequacy of the risk management, including bribery and corruption risks as well as overall internal control system, for reporting of its findings to the Board.
+During the year, the AC was of the view that there were no material or significant losses arising from the weaknesses in risk management system and internal control of the Group.
+The Group had incurred RM73,100 for Internal Audit fees during the financial year.